DALL-E 3 Review 2026: Retired May 12 — Replaced by GPT Image 2 (Alternatives Inside)

 How ChatGPT DALL-E Image Generation Works

-ChatGPT Plus ($20/month), Pro ($200/month), and Team ($25-30/user/month) subscribers get image generation included.
-Free users get limited generations (~15/month).
-And if you don’t want to pay at all, Microsoft Copilot offers DALL-E 3 image generation for free (25 images/day).
+ChatGPT Plus ($20/month), Pro, and Business (from $20/user/month) subscribers get image generation included.
+Free users get limited generations.
+And if you don’t want to pay at all, Microsoft Copilot offers free AI image generation — now powered by OpenAI’s GPT Image 1.5 model (rolled out across Copilot in early 2026), with roughly 15 fast “boosts” per week and slower unlimited generation after that.

 What Is DALL-E 3?